 In terms of where to by Holle (or HiPP): this is complicated since these formulas do not meet FDA approval.
 There are many online vendors (including Ebay sellers), but until I can vet that one (or several) are legit, I cannot make a recommendation on where you should purchase European formula.
 I hope to have this information available soon.

-December 2017 update: I’ve vetted three places to purchase this formula, and am happy to have established affiliate relationships with the following sellers:
+October 2019 update: I’ve vetted several places to purchase this formula, and am happy to have established affiliate relationships with the following sellers:

 P.S.
 If you want to learn about goat milk formula (including one from Holle), click here.